Benchmarking Physics-Informed Time-Series Models for Operational Global Station Weather Forecasting: Conclusion

-To facilitate accurate, efficient, and scalable weather forecasting for global weather stations, we introduce WEATHER-5K as a new benchmark dataset.
-WEATHER-5K encompasses numerous global stations, providing comprehensive, long-term meteorological data.
-This dataset enables state-of-the-art time-series forecasting methods to be easily adopted and yield promising results.
-However, we also noticed that current methods might still lag behind numerical weather prediction models, particularly for longer lead times.
-This means WEATHER-5K would present new challenges and opportunities, fostering advanced techniques and innovative research.
+To support accurate, efficient, and scalable weather forecasting for global stations, we introduce WEATHER-5K as a new benchmark dataset.
+WEATHER-5K comprises observations from numerous global stations, providing comprehensive, long-term meteorological data.
+This dataset enables state-of-the-art time-series forecasting methods to be easily adopted and evaluated.
+However, we observe that current methods still lag behind numerical weather prediction models, particularly for longer lead times.
+We further propose a physics-informed model that integrates a dynamic core with physics-constraint losses to improve prediction accuracy.
+WEATHER-5K presents new challenges and opportunities, fostering innovative research.